auriq/essentia_docs/source/tutorial/essentia/processing-your-data.rst

 * We then put the tutorial data into a category called mockdata by looking for files with filenames that have MOCK_DATA in them.

-``ess datastore rule add "*MOCK_DATA" "mockdata“``
+``ess datastore rule add "*MOCK_DATA" "mockdata"``

-* Then we probe the datastore to find information about the tutorial files such as their columns specs, compression, and delimiter; and save these values so essentia doesn’t have to repeat this step next time it uses this datastore.
+* Then we probe the datastore to find information about the tutorial files such as their columns specs, compression, and delimiter; and save these values so essentia doesn't have to repeat this step next time it uses this datastore.

 ``ess datastore probe mockdata --apply``